pczarn/panini/README.md

 which can handle all context-free grammars.
 If you write a grammar for a language, it will work as expected.

+### Motivation

+Months of research on parsing algorithms led me to believe that the Earley/Marpa algorithm is the best parsing tool for many purposes.
+Earley's is simple, flexible and extensible.
+Alas, nobody made an advanced parser generator that would realize the full potential of the algorithm.
+Therefore I resolved to make one.

 ### Syntax and semantics of grammar description

 User-friendliness is harder to achieve in a statically typed language such as Rust.